-Once TurbineAero reached out Turing Group and it became clear that they could run their commercial workload in AWS’ GovCloud (US) Region, thus inheriting AWS’ ITAR Compliance, the engagement and path forward became obvious and the firms began working together to build out a fully-managed AWS environment capable of achieving ITAR Compliance and meeting TurbineAero’s business objectives.
+Once TurbineAero reached out SCTG and it became clear that they could run their commercial workload in AWS’ GovCloud (US) Region (thus inheriting AWS’ ITAR compliance), we began working together to build out a fully-managed AWS environment capable of achieving ITAR Compliance and meeting TurbineAero’s business objectives.

-From the start, Turing Group took the lead on helping TurbineAero accomplish its goals and worked very closely with line of business and technical leaders within the firm to make sure all business objectives were adhered to and all relevant partied were informed along the way.
+From the start, SCTG worked very closely with TurbineAero’s business and technical leaders to make sure all business objectives were adhered to, and that all relevant parties were informed along the way.

-When it became obvious that TurbineAero had a more significant project on their hands than initially expected, they leaned on Turing Group to lead a team of cross-discipline experts to make the upgrade and hosting shift a reality.
-The Turing Group leadership and technical teams provided overall project management and guidance to this team as well as technical guidance and subject matter expertise on all components of the system from the AWS infrastructure, operating systems and databases needed to make a successful outcome in this project a reality.
-We became the point of contact for all external parties, including Syteline’s manufacturer, Infor, as the complex requirements of upgrading the system were worked through.
+When it became obvious that TurbineAero had a more significant project on their hands than they expected, they leaned on SCTG to lead a team of cross-discipline experts to make the upgrade and hosting shift a reality.
+SCTG provided overall project management to the team, as well as technical guidance and subject matter expertise on all components of the system, including the AWS infrastructure, operating systems, and databases.
+We also became the main point-of-contact for all external parties, including SyteLine’s manufacturer, Infor, working through the complex requirements of upgrading the system.

-Now, after a long and complex upgrade, TurbineAero is running their Syteline ERP in a fully managed (by Turing Group) AWS environment that is not only resilient and flexible enough to meet their business needs but also helps the firm maintain compliance with the strict ITAR requirements they must operate under.
+After a long and complex upgrade, TurbineAero is running their SyteLine ERP in a fully Managed AWS Cloud environment.
+It is not only resilient and flexible enough to meet their business needs, but it helps the firm maintain compliance with strict ITAR requirements.

 The business benefits

-At first glance, the business benefits of TurbineAero’s move to AWS and their GovCloud (US) region seem clear — shift hosting of their industry-specific ERP to an ITAR-compliant provider such as AWS.
+At first glance, the business benefits of TurbineAero’s move to AWS and their GovCloud (US) region seem clear — shift hosting of their industry-specific ERP to an ITAR-compliant provider.
 If that is where the benefits ended, you could very likely call this project a success.
-But they don’t end there and TurbineAero now has the ability to leverage additional wins that stem from their decision to move to a fully-managed AWS environment running in AWS.
+But they don’t end there.
+TurbineAero now has the ability to leverage additional wins that stem from their decision to move to a fully-managed AWS environment running in AWS.

-So, what are those other benfits?
-First and foremost, TurbineAero now has infinitely more flexibility than they once had in testing and making changes to their ERP.
-Consider for a moment that TurbineAero may have an interest in an additional line of business.
-Making changes to their ERP to support that line of business would have traditionally been dangerous and disruptive.
-By running this infrastructure in AWS, and with the help of their MSP, Turing Group, TurbineAero can now spin up a completely separate and parallel Syteline environment where they can test and vet changes before impacting production.
-The changes can be made and tested without significant investment in duplicate hardware – simply clone the environment using AWS’ volume snapshotting, stand it up, and make changes.
-Once those changes are made and tested, TurbineAero can decide whether they will keep the new environment or destroy it in favor of additional changes.
-All this without the headache and/or expense of procuring additional capacity to run the environment.
+Changes can be made and tested without significant investment in duplicate hardware, too.
+They just have to clone the environment using AWS’s volume snapshotting, stand it up, and make the changes.
+Once those changes are tested, TurbineAero can decide whether they will keep the new environment or destroy it in favor of additional changes.
+All of this is now possible without the headache and/or expense of procuring additional capacity to run the environment.

 In addition to flexibility, TurbineAero’s environment is also quite resilient.
-At Turing Group, we stop short of saying that AWS provides a built-in DR solution because DR is much more complex than simply hosting replicated servers, but AWS does provide out-of-the-box functionality that can help companies like TurbineAero achieve massive gains in resiliency without the investment needed to implement a full-scale DR solution.
-By utilizing tools such as AWS’ RDS service, running in a Multi-AZ configuration, building in fault tolerance, across distinct data centers, becomes a much simpler endeavor than it may have been in a traditional, on-premise or co-located hosting environment.
+While disaster recovery (DR) is much more complex than simply hosting replicated servers, AWS’s out-of-the-box functionality can still help companies like TurbineAero achieve massive gains in resiliency without a huge investment in a full-scale DR solution.
+By utilizing tools such as AWS’ RDS service, running in a Multi-AZ configuration, building fault tolerance across distinct data centers becomes a much simpler endeavor than in an on-premise or colocated hosting environment.